How Fico Credit Scores Are Calculated & Factors That Affect It

 If you are working on fixing your credit and improving your credit scores, it would be a great idea to first understand what factors exactly go into the algorithm of how your FICO score is calculated.
 Your FICO score consists of five simple factors:

 Payment History (35%): Are you making all your payments on time?
 Do you have a series of late payments and delinquencies?
 Your payment history accounts for the bulk of your credit score.
 Even if you’re carrying high balances on your credit cards, as long as you’re making at least the minimum payments every month, this part of your credit score will remain unscathed.

-Length of Credit History (15%): If you own credit cards and other forms of credit, how long have your accounts been open?
+Length of Credit History (15%): If you have credit cards and other forms of credit, how long have your accounts been open?
 The longer the better.
 If you only own two credit cards that have been opened during the last 6 months, most likely this part of your FICO score will suffer.
 The more history that you have the better.
 Try not to close unused credit cards because they help the overall average of your your length of history to be longer.